dasparagjyoti/Assignment/README.md

 # Assignment
-All my M.Tech assignment for various courses
+All my M.Tech assignments for various courses